 Why dealing with poor performance Is important

-• Impact on team morale: unless the underperforming employee works in a bubble, the odds are their co-workers are being negatively impacted in some way by their performance.
-Ignoring the problem or doing things for them doesn’t send the right message to the rest of your team.
+- Impact on team morale: unless the underperforming employee works in a bubble, the odds are their co-workers are being negatively impacted in some way by their performance.
+This will show up in team performance assessments as well.
+Ignoring the problem or doing things for them doesn’t send the right message to the rest of your team or establish a high performance culture.

-Managers can rely on HR case management tools to track performance improvement plans for struggling employees.
+Managers rely on a mix of HR case management tools and software focused specifically on performance management to track progress against performance improvement plans for struggling employees.

 How To know when an employee is underperforming